bman46/InstagramEmbedDiscordBot/docs/Install.md

     - A [Raspberry Pi](https://www.raspberrypi.com/products/) is a great option for hosting on your home network.
       - It has a low power consumption and a small form factor
 2. An internet connection with access to Instagram and Discord
-3. At least one throw away Instagram account
+3. At least one throwaway Instagram account
 4. A Discord bot token [Instructions here](https://www.writebots.com/discord-bot-token/)
     - The bot account must have the `message content intent` enabled